 - Roasted Sweet Potato & Quinoa Salad

 If you make and like this recipe, please review and rate it 5-stars at the top of the recipe card.
-This helps other people to find the recipes and helps me out, too!
+This helps other people to find the recipes and helps this reader-supported publication, too!

 Thank you so much for your feedback and support of Mae's Menu!

-- Preheat oven to 425 degrees.
+- Preheat the oven to 400 degrees Fahrenheit.

 This nutrition breakdown is just an estimate of the nutritional value of this recipe and cannot be taken as facts.
-The owners of Mae's Menu are not nutritionists or dieticians and therefore cannot be held accountable for this nutrition estimate.
+The owners of Mae's Menu are not nutritionists or dietitians and therefore cannot be held accountable for this nutrition estimate.
 Please contact your nutritionist or medical professional for a nutritional breakdown of this food.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.